simplemes/simplemes-core/eframe/src/main/docs/adr/loginAuth.md

 for all non-asset requests.
 A request with an expired JWT and a valid JWT_REFRESH_TOKEN will automatically generate a new JWT token cookie in the response.

-Part of the security protocol makes use of a _Single Use Refresh Token_ instead of the normal refresh tokens.
+Part of the security protocol makes use of a _Limited Use Refresh Token_ instead of the normal refresh tokens.
 This reduces the chance of a refresh token being leaked to un-authorized users.
 This should give a good user experience without a big compromise of the security.

-If a second attempt is made to re-use a token, then a warning is logged and all tokens for the user are revoked.
+If a later attempt is made to re-use a token from a different IP address, then a warning is logged and all tokens for the user are revoked.

 REST API clients will need to use explicitly request the new access cookie as needed.

 ### OAuth /oauth/access_token Endpoint Use

 This endpoint is intentionally broken.
-The replacement _/login/access_token_ provides a single-use replacement refresh token cookie when used.
+The replacement _/login/access_token_ provides a limited-use replacement refresh token cookie when used.
 The RefreshTokenService.getUserDetails() RefreshTokenPersistence implementation intentionally prevents use of the tokens via the OAuth _/oauth/access_token_ endpoint.